 It is never safe to put a baby carrier in the shopping cart.

-It may be tempting to put the carrier into the main portion of the shopping cart, especially if you have a small baby who is not yet able to sit in the cart seat, but then you run the risk of items falling on your child.
+It may be tempting to put the carrier into the main portion of the shopping cart, especially if you have a small baby or infant who is not yet able to sit in the cart seat, but then you run the risk of items falling on your child.

-Do car seats fit in grocery carts?
+Do car seats fit in the grocery cart?

 Car seats do not fit in grocery carts, and should never be placed in one.